 The Puget Sound Partnership, the state agency that leads the region’s recovery efforts, coordinated the 2018 Action Agenda update.
 The update focused on three Strategic Initiatives: (1) prevent pollution from stormwater runoff, (2) protect and restore habitat, and (3) recover shellfish beds.
 The Sno-Stilly LIO contributed to the 2018 AA update by submitting a list of local priority projects – called “near term actions,” or NTAs – aligned with the three Strategic Initiatives, providing local context to the regional priority approaches as part of the AA development, and submitting comments on the draft AA.

 The Sno-Stilly LIO reviewed and tiered over 100 NTAs (including local and regional).
-The Near-Term Actions (NTAs) reviewed by the Sno-Stilly LIO can be found here by selecting "Snohomish-Stillaguamish" in the "by LIO" tab.
+The NTAs reviewed by the Sno-Stilly LIO can be found here by selecting "Snohomish-Stillaguamish" in the "Local Areas" column.

 Five-Year Ecosystem Recovery Plan

 In March 2015, the U.S. Environmental Protection Agency, Region 10, announced a new funding distribution model for National Estuary Program (NEP) funds supporting Puget Sound recovery.
-The timeline for this model aligns with the 2016 Puget Sound Action Agenda update.
-Under the new funding model, funding streams for local projects will be consolidated through the LIOs and the LIOs are required to complete a Five-Year Ecosystem Recovery Plan for their local watersheds.
-The plans will guide improvements to local ecosystems as well as contribute to the overall recovery of Puget Sound.
-There will also be regional funding to support Near Term Actions (NTAs) that address habitat, stormwater and shellfish.
+The timeline for this model aligned with the 2016 Puget Sound Action Agenda update.
+Under the model, funding streams for local projects were consolidated through the LIOs and the LIOs were required to complete a Five-Year Ecosystem Recovery Plan for their local watersheds.
+The plans guide improvements to local ecosystems as well as contribute to the overall recovery of Puget Sound.
+There is also regional funding to support Near Term Actions (NTAs) that address habitat, stormwater and shellfish.